Student Experience

 • Spanish Club

-The Spanish Club seeks unity for Spanish students and all of the Loyola Blakefield community (faculty and staff are welcome) interested in learning Spanish.
-The club studies the culture and traditions of Spanish-speaking countries by examining art, music, cinema, poetry, and literature.
+The Spanish Club seeks unity for Spanish students and all members of the Loyola Blakefield community (faculty and staff are welcome) interested in learning Spanish.
+The Spanish Club studies the culture and traditions of Spanish-speaking countries by examining art, music, cinema, poetry, and literature.
 This allows faculty and students to interact, practice spoken Spanish, and learn about Hispanic cultures in a relaxed atmosphere.
 The club also seeks to create networking opportunities between Hispanic students at Loyola and other schools in the area.

 • Speech & Debate

 Loyola’s championship Speech & Debate team, also called Forensics, offers Dons a chance to compete for Loyola with their voices and their minds.
 Effective communication has probably never been more important than it is today.
 With so many voices and viewpoints screaming out for our attention in our turbulent times, those who have most fully mastered this art will have the greatest impact.
 Fortunately, these communication skills can be taught and learned.
-Our nationally-recognized program does exactly that.
+Our nationally recognized program does exactly that.
 Whether you have a cause to advocate, a policy to debate, a character to portray, or a news issue to analyze, speech and debate provides a platform for your voice to be heard.
 The Dons have a rich history of success, having earned many local, regional, and national accolades at tournaments over the past decade and beyond.
 Join us!

 • Sports Broadcasting Club